Gitit2meBaby/phungMotorbike/README.md

 - SCSS was used with modules to make naming conventions easier, most jsx or page.js files should have a coresponding .module.scss file
 - globals.scss handles minimal variants, but also the media queries. @include desktop, tablet etc are outlined in this file.
 - There are just 4 major breakpoints, some fine tuning could be added particularly for extra wide screens and smaller tablets that sit between the current 'tablet' and 'phoneLandscape' breakpoints.

-### To Do

-Change postMark account to client address
-Change Firebase account to client address
-Change domain to client address
-Change postMark to resend.
-Paypal account